 The spark that fired the concept behind the Spirit of Art was inevitably one of those deep philosophical discussions which takes place in the pub.

-Lightbulb moments often occur in the pub and are often forgotten but as the discussion developed it became clear that a unique, albeit challenging, idea could bring the malt lover to feel the sense of place and at the same time enjoy the taste unique to the selected cask.
+As the discussion developed it became clear that a unique idea could bring the malt lover to feel the sense of place and at the same time enjoy the taste unique to the selected cask.

-A painting that captured the essence of the landscape where the malt is produced would be commissioned and would not only form the label for the bottle of malt but would also be reproduced in an exceptionally high quality print individually signed and numbered by the artist.
+A painting to pair with the single malt that captured the essence of the landscape where the whisky is produced would be commissioned and would not only form the label for the bottle of malt but would also be reproduced in a unique high-quality print individually signed and numbered by the artist.

 This led Ewen to consider who they could work with from the artist community.
 Aware of Nichol Wheatley’s reputation as an artist and as a man who likes to make things happen, some nights later there were three in the pub.
 It was then, the concept ‘Cask and Canvas’ arrived and Spirit of Art was born.Our Current Releases